AlexArnaboldi/Golden-Souls/README.md

 ## What I Learned

-- Building an open world using Landscape and Foliage tools
+- Designed an open-world environment using Unreal Engine 5's Landscape and Foliage systems
-- Creating realistic environments with Quixel Megascans
+- Built complex Animation Blueprints, retargeted animations, and used Control Rig with inverse kinematics for visual polish
+- Built complex Animation Blueprints, retargeted animations, and used Control Rig with inverse kinematics for visual polish
-- Developing melee combat systems with swords and root motion via Motion Warping
+- Developed melee combat systems with swords and other weapons, including Motion Warping for root motion animations
-- Implementing health bars, player stats, and enemy AI
+- Implemented health bars, player stats, and enemy AI with attack logic
-- Using Packed Level Instances to import dungeon levels into the open world
-- Designing multiple enemy types: humanoids, monsters, and creatures
+- Created multiple enemy types, from humanoid warriors to monstrous creatures
-- Working with Niagara for particle effects (blood splatter, weapon trails)
-- Integrating MetaSounds for dynamic and high-quality audio
-- Applying clean coding practices in C++ with data structures and design patterns
+- Applied best coding practices in C++, including use of data structures, algorithms, and design patterns
-- Creating complex Animation Blueprints, retargeting, and Control Rig setups with inverse kinematics
-- Debugging and refactoring for performance and scalability
+- Refactored codebase for clarity and maintainability, with strong emphasis on debugging and performance optimization

 ---